-Module Name: Pharmaceutics (I)
+Module Name: Pharmaceutics (I) Module Number: 0511311 Aims (Module Purpose):

-At this level, the student is familiar with the basics of pharmacy like solubility, dissolution, types of solution etc... which was taught in a prerequisite course (Physical pharmacy course).
+At this level, the student is familiar with the basics of pharmacy like solubility, dissolution, types of solutions.
 The student will now apply that knowledge to the pharmaceutical dosage forms regarding their physicochemical aspects, simple formulation, compounding, procedures and different dosage units.
 Detailed examples and applications are given at the end of each chapter.
 The aim of this course is to provide the student with basic knowledge and understanding of the different pharmaceutical dosage forms.
+It relates the basic understanding of the different pharmaceutical dosage forms.
 It relates the basic scientific background to pharmaceutical practice regarding the dosage form included.
 Part of the dosage forms will be given in this course and others will be taught in pharmaceutics (II) course.

-Module Name: Pharmaceutics (II) 0520312
+Module Name: Pharmaceutics (II) Module Number: 0511321 Aims (Module Purpose):

 This course includes the dosage forms of drugs that were not covered in pharmaceutics I in addition to the creation and demonstration of individual dosage regimens designed by integrating patient presenting conditions and pharmacotherapeutic considerations.
 However, it depends on its basic prerequisite course (Pharmaceutics I) regarding formulation design, quality evaluation, bioavailability, and shelf-life of drugs in pharmaceutical dosage forms.
-Principles of drug delivery systems and dosage form design, formulation, storage, and utilization will be also discussed while the unit processes for those dosage forms will be discussed later in industrial pharmacy (I).
+Principles of drug delivery systems and dosage form design, formulation, storage, and utilization will be also discussed while the unit processes for that dosage forms will be discussed later in industrial pharmacy (I).